huijing/huijing.github.io/resume/index.md

 **Aristal Solutions Sdn Bhd**
 (Feb 2012 – Oct 2013)
-I was part of the Project Management Office on a Core Banking Implementation for a Major Banking Group in Malaysia.
+I was part of the Project Management Office on a Core Banking Implementation for a Major Banking Group in Malaysia as an **Associate consultant**.
 Working with a team of more than a hundred strong, highlighted the importance of accountability, communication and documentation.
 I managed the overall project issue log as well as prepared weekly updates to project leadership.
 I was also responsible for defect analysis, and liaised with the developers to facilitate issue resolution.

 **Free-Lance Work**
 (2006 – 2011)